-FOR all nominees listed below WITHHOLD AUTHORITY (except as marked to the contrary below) // to vote for all nominees listed below //

-Michael L. Glazer, William G. Kelley, David T. Kollat, Nathan P. Morton, John L. Sisk, Brady J. Churches, Dennis B. Tishkoff, William A. Wickham and Sheldon M. Berman.
+WITHHOLD AUTHORITY FOR all nominees listed below (except as marked to the contrary below) / / to vote for all nominees listed below // Michael L. Glazer, William G. Kelley, David T. Kollat, Nathan P. Morton, John L. Sisk, Brady J. Churches, Dennis B. Tishkoff, William A. Wickham and Sheldon M. Berman.
 (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)
 2. PROPOSAL TO APPROVE THE AMENDMENT TO THE CONSOLIDATED STORES CORPORATION BYLAWS CREATING THREE CLASSES OF DIRECTORS WITH STAGGERED THREE YEAR TERMS.

-FOR / / AGAINST / / ABSTAIN / /

-(Continued, and to be dated and signed, on the other side)

-(Continued from the other side)

-3. PROPOSAL TO APPROVE THE CONSOLIDATED STORES CORPORATION KEY EXECUTIVE INCENTIVE PLAN.

-FOR / / AGAINST / / ABSTAIN /
+FOR / / AGAINST / / ABSTAIN / / (Continued, and to be dated and signed, on the other side) (Continued from the other side) 3.
+PROPOSAL TO APPROVE THE CONSOLIDATED STORES CORPORATION KEY EXECUTIVE INCENTIVE PLAN.
+FOR / / AGAINST / / ABSTAIN / / 4.
 In their discretion, to vote upon such other business as may properly come before the meeting.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS SPECIFIED BY THE STOCKHOLDER.
 IF NO SPECIFICATIONS ARE MADE, THE PROXY WILL BE VOTED TO ELECT ALL NOMINEES AS DESCRIBED IN ITEM 1 ABOVE AND FOR PROPOSALS 2 AND 3, RESPECTIVELY.

-PLEASE SIGN AS YOUR NAME OR NAMES APPEAR HEREON.
+Date: , 1994 Signature(s) of Stockholder(s) PLEASE SIGN AS YOUR NAME OR NAMES APPEAR HEREON.
 WHEN SIGNING AS ATTORNEY, EXECUTOR, ADMINISTRATOR, TRUSTEE OR GUARDIAN, PLEASE GIVE YOUR FULL TITLE.
-IF A CORPORATION, PLEASE SIGN IN FULL CORPORATE NAME BY PRESIDENT OR OTHER AUTHORIZED OFFICER.
+IF A CORPORATION, PLEASE SIGN IN FULL CORPORATE NAME BY

+PRESIDENT OR OTHER AUTHORIZED OFFICER.
 IF A PARTNERSHIP, PLEASE SIGN IN PARTNERSHIP NAME BY AN AUTHORIZED PERSON.